akshayscu/akshayscu.github.io/README.md

 	1. Sign in with your Google account credentials.
 	2. Once Authenticated:

 		a.
-You can create New Task LISTS by clicking on the 'Add Task List'
+You can create New Task LISTS by clicking on the 'Add Task List' and *press ENTER* to see the Entry

 		b.
 You can delete the Task LIST by clicking the 'minus' symbol